We ask you, humbly, to help us.

-Many people regard both a human ova and spermatozoa to be alive.
+Many people regard both a human ovum and a spermatozoon to be alive.
 Both contain human DNA.
 Thus both are often considered to be forms of human life.

 However, the current scientific definition of "life" is that an item must exhibit seven properties:

-- homeostasis -- "the tendency of the body to seek and maintain a condition of balance or equilibrium within its internal environment, even when faced with external changes."
+homeostasis; seeking and maintaining "... a condition of balance or equilibrium within its internal environment, even when faced with external changes."
 1

 - be composed of cells.